BrandonWH20/TakingOverTheWorld/README.md

 # TakingOverTheWorld
-# This Project is aimed at using ML with some API integrations to time series forecasting
+# This Project is aimed at using ML with some API integrations for time series forecasting